-Hypothermia is a life threatening condition in which deep-body temperature falls below 95°F (normally 98.6°F).
+Hypothermia can be a life threatening condition.
+It happens when deep-body (core) temperature falls below 95°F (normally ~ 98.6°F).

-Body temperature falls when the body cannot produce heat as fast as it is being lost.
+Body core temperature falls when the body cannot produce heat fast enough to compensate for what is being lost.

-At rest, the body core loses about 7 percent of its heat through the head.
+Quick Tip: Heat Loss Through The Head: At rest, the body core loses about 7 percent of its heat through the head.
+While shivering, core body heat loss through the head increases to as much as ~ 50 percent.

 Stay hydrated.
-A dehydrated body will slow blood circulation.
+Because a dehydrated body will slow blood circulation.

-Avoid alcohol and caffeine which can lead to dehydration.
+Avoid alcohol and caffeine.
+It can lead to dehydration.

-If cold, it is better to be active than to huddle up.
+Stay active.
+If cold, it’s better to be active than to huddle up.

-Don’t skip meals which will lead to slower metabolism and blood flow.
+Don’t skip meals.
+Skipping meals will lead to slower metabolism and blood flow.

 Wear the right clothes the right way.